-Major funding for this exhibition is provided by Henrietta Alexander in memory of Marcy Taub Wessel; Art Blocks; Bettie Cartwright; a gift in memory of Virginia P. Rorschach; Susan Vaughn

-Foundation; The Vaughn Foundation; and Lea Weingarten.
-Additional support comes from Eddie Allen and Chinhui Juhn; Suzanne Deal Booth; Hilda Curran; John R. Eckel, Jr. Foundation; Barbara and Michael Gamson; Janet and Paul Hobby; Caroline Huber; Linda and George Kelly; Janie C. Lee; Susan and Francois de Menil; Franci Neely; Carol and David Neuberger; Susanne and William E. Pritchard III; James William Stewart, Jr.; Nina and Michael Zilkha; and the City of Houston through Houston Arts Alliance.
+Major funding for this exhibition is provided by a gift in memory of Virginia P. Rorschach.
+Additional support comes from Suzanne Deal Booth; Hilda Curran; John R. Eckel, Jr. Foundation; Barbara and Michael Gamson; Janet and Paul Hobby; Janie C. Lee; Susan and Francios de Menil; Franci Neely; Carol and David Neuberger; and the City of Houston through the Houston Arts Alliance.